Nef line bundles on Calabi-Yau threefolds, I: A semiampless criterion, II

 The goal of this section is the following result.

-\begin{thm} Let $X$ be a Calabi-Yau threefold and let $L$ be a nef divisor on $X$ with $\nu(X,L)=2$, such that $\phi\colon X\to Z$ is a good Calabi-Yau model for $L$.
+\begin{thm} Let $X$ be a Calabi-Yau threefold and let $L$ be a nef divisor on $X$ with $\nu(X,L)=2$, such that there exists a birational morphism $\phi\colon X \to Z$ which is a good Calabi-Yau model for $L$.
 Let $S_1, \ldots, S_r$ be all the prime divisors on $X$ orthogonal to $L$.
 Let $g_j$ be the irregularity of a resolution of $S_j$.
-If \begin{enumerate} \item[(i)] there exists a very ample divisor $H$ on $Z$ and a positive integer $m_1$ such that for general $D \in | H |$ the reflexive sheaf
+If \begin{enumerate} \item[(i)] there exists a general very ample divisor $G$ on $Z$, a very ample divisor $H$ on $Z$ and a positive integer $m_1$ such that for general $D \in | H |$ (so that $ D+G$ has simple normal crossings on the smooth locus of $Z$), the reflexive sheaf